The Management Meeting Playbook: 9 Essential Dos and Don’ts (July 2026)

 Cross-departmental insights

-For instance, when a marketing manager shares marketing insights with the product development team manager or customer service feedback is discussed with the sales team manager, it leads to a richer, more nuanced understanding of the business challenges and opportunities. 🎯
+For instance, when a marketing manager shares marketing insights with the product development team manager or customer service feedback is discussed with the sales team manager, it leads to a richer, more complete understanding of the business challenges and opportunities. 🎯

 Confidentiality and sensitivity